FabienHenon/event-streamex/README.md

 - `operator_queue_min_restart_time`: Time to wait in milliseconds before the first restart of a crashed operator (See `EventStreamex.Operators.Logger.ErrorLoggerAdapter`)
 - `password`: Password used to connect to the database
 - `port`: Port of the database
+- `process_status_entity_field`: The field name used is your entities to represent the last updated time.
+It must be set also when the entity is created.
+And it should have a precision of microseconds (use the `utc_datetime_usec` type with `Ecto`).
+This field is used to update the `EventStreamex.Operators.ProcessStatus` registry.
+- `process_status_storage_adapter`: Module used for process status storage and the parameter sent to the `start_link` function
 - `publication`: Name of the publication used by the WAL (it is created automatically if it does not already exist)
 - `pubsub`: Adapter to use for pubsub and its name
 - `queue_storage_adapter`: Module used for queue storage and the parameter sent to the `start_link` function